BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 **TO DO**
-1. Add the script "turnEyesOn.sh" for streaming on Pi for vision processing.
+1. Combine every bash script into one for each blimp.